Distance Learning Resources

-- A post-show discussion with the cast immediately following the performance
+- A post-show discussion with the cast immediately following the performance.

-Dance DC is an arts integration program that provides in-school workshops and residencies to pre-k – 12th grades.
+Dance DC is an arts integration program that provides in-school workshops and residencies to Pre-k – 12th grades.
 The program’s goal is to use creative movement and dance to improve students’ academic achievement.
-Guided by the National Core Arts Standards for Dance, the program can be integrated into core subject classes including reading & literacy, math, science, social, and cultural studies.
+Guided by the National Core Arts Standards for Dance, the program can be integrated into core subject classes including reading & literacy, math, science, social studies, and physical education.
 All our residencies will introduce students to the cultural history, music, and fundamental movements of the dance genre you choose.
-The goals of the DanceDC program are to enable students to:
+The goals of the Dance DC program are to enable students to:

-- Develop their knowledge and appreciation for dance.
+- Develop their knowledge and appreciation for dance

-- Understand and retain core curriculum concepts.
+- Understand and retain core curriculum concepts

-- Develop greater confidence and improve self-esteem.
+- Develop greater confidence and improve self-esteem

-- Develop and strengthen collaboration skills.
+- Develop and strengthen collaboration skills

 - Cultivate creativity